bryce-richards/bamazon/README.md

 ## Demo
-To view a demo of this application in action, follow this [link](https://github.com/bryce-richards/bamazon/blob/master/demo.mp4?raw=true)
+To download a demo of this application in action, click this [link](https://github.com/bryce-richards/bamazon/blob/master/demo.mp4?raw=true)

 ## Questions/Comments